Call or Text Anytime 636-940-1111

 1. I recently pleaded guilty to a speeding ticket and would like to have it changed to a no-point violation that will not go on my record.

-2. I have a speeding ticket that is not yet resolved that I would like to have amended to a no-point violation.
+2. I have a speeding ticket that is not yet resolved, and I would like it amended to a no-point violation.

-3. I have old tickets I pleaded guilty to that I would like taken off my record.
+3. I have old tickets for which I pleaded guilty that I would like removed from my record.

-An attorney specializing in traffic law can usually do something about these situations.
+An attorney specializing in traffic law can usually address these situations.
 Let's talk about each in turn.

 Recent Guilty Plea

 Occasionally, someone will plead guilty to a traffic ticket without realizing the consequences beforehand.
-Whether it is a significant increase in insurance premiums, repercussions at work, or a point suspension, sometimes pleading guilty to a traffic ticket can have a much larger impact than anticipated.
+Whether it is a significant increase in insurance premiums, adverse employment consequences, or a point suspension, pleading guilty to a traffic ticket can have a much larger impact than anticipated.
 The good news is that the problem is correctable.

 An attorney can file a motion to withdraw a guilty plea, provided the ticket is not too old.
 The attorney will convince the court to remove the conviction and “start over.”
-The attorney can then proceed to get an amendment to a no-point violation.
+The attorney can then seek an amendment to a no-point violation.

 Unresolved Traffic Tickets